This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Abdominal pain

-Tegretol is available in tablet form (including extended-release or chewable tablets) or suspension.
+Tegretol is available in tablet form (extended-release or chewable tablets) or suspension.
 It should be taken at the same time each day unless your child’s doctor specifies otherwise.
 In addition, giving the medicine with food will help reduce the chances of your child developing abdominal pain.

 Lorazepam